aclark-buildouts/Debian-Deploy-Plone/README.txt

     $ bin/buildout
     $ bin/fab -H <host> deploy

 But seriously… I created this deployment package for me.
-If it is useful to you, please feel free to use it (just edit or remove the id_rsa.pub file first).
+If you find it useful, please feel free to use it (just edit or remove the id_rsa.pub file first).
-If you find it really useful, you may donate a little something by clicking on the donate link (thanks GitHub for making this so easy!).
+If you find it really useful, you may donate a little something (by clicking on the donation link in the upper right hand corner of this page, thanks GitHub for making it so easy!)